Rahatyyy/SMART-CITY-PROJECT/README.md

 <img src="/Documentation/Immagini/StrutturaTopic.png" style="width:600px;height:600px;">

 ## UML Schema, Project Structure and Application Scenario
-For the UML schema, the project structure and the application scenario see folder [Documentation](/Documentation), there is also a pdf presentation of the project in italian language.
+For the UML schema, the project structure and the application scenario see folder [Documentation](/Documentation), there is also a pdf presentation of the project in english language.

 ## Usage
 In order to run this project, we have to excute the classes: